cesanta/docker_auth/docs/ACL_Backend_MongoDB.md

 # ACL backend in MongoDB

-Maybe you want to manage your ACLs from an external application and therefore need them to be stored outside of your auth_server's configuration file.
+Maybe you want to manage your ACL from an external application and therefore need them to be stored outside of your auth_server's configuration file.

-For this purpose, there's a [MongoDB](https://www.mongodb.org/) ACL backend which can query ACLs from a MongoDB database.
+For this purpose, there's a [MongoDB](https://www.mongodb.org/) ACL backend which can query an ACL from a MongoDB database.

-A typical ACL from the static YAML configuration file looks something like this:
+A typical ACL entry from the static YAML configuration file looks something like
+this:

 ```
 - match: {account: "/.+/", name: "${account}/*"}